A1rPun/nurture/README.md

 It tests your ability to press the right sequence of buttons to produce something on the screen.
 The reward is a greeting to the world and possibly a working program.

-Syntax that can be learned, depending on the implementation:
+Syntax that can be learned, depending on the language or implementation:
 - Produce output
-- Use of String data structure
+- Use of String type
 - Create entry point for program

-As a added benefit you know how to compile/build and/or run a program.
+As an added benefit you know how to compile/build and/or run a program.

 ## [Fibonacci sequence](#Fibonacci)

 Although a simple sequence at first, one can learn much about a language by implementing a function that returns the Nth fibonacci number.
 A factorial function is also fun to implement.

-Syntax that can be learned, depending on the implementation:
+Syntax that can be learned, depending on the language or implementation:
 - Creating a function
 - Calling a function with parameters
+- Optional parameters
 - Reading (user) input
+- Type casting to other types
 - Returning result from a function
 - Produce pretty output
 - Create variables in memory